Katari-Kityama/ResumePages/dd-wrt/dd-wrt.md

   </div>
 </div>

 At the time I was very far away from the home router, which was a strange 5G T-Mobile router.
 It was the best our family could afford in our rural area.
 I knew I couldn't control the 5G router's connection easily so instead I opted to improve my local connection which unfortunately had to be wifi.
-My thought process considered a dedicated router instead of a wifi adapter could potentially drive a more powerful internet connection and could also take advantage of both the 5G band as well as the 2.4G band at the same time.
+I thought a router working like a wifi adapter instead of an actual wifi adapter could potentially improve my terrible connection.
+More specifically, my thought process was along the lines of a router could potentially drive a more powerful internet connection and could also take advantage of both the 5G band as well as the 2.4G band at the same time.

-And it worked rather well:
+After setting the AC1200 and testing it the results were immediately clear:
 <div style="display:flex;gap:2em;align-items:center;">
   <div style="flex:1;">
 	<h6>Before:</h6>